brainflow-dev/brainflow/docs/SupportedBoards.rst

 - On Linux: install bluez-utils and run :code:`bluetoothctl paired-devices`
 - On MacOS: run :code:`system_profiler SPBluetoothDataType`

+**On Linux in order to compile and use it you may need to install :code:`libbluetooth-dev` for Debian like systems and :code:`bluez-libs-devel` for Fedora like.**

 Board Spec:

 - num emg channels: 4